Sustainable food processing systems

 Description

-The research associated with this theme aims at developing concrete solutions to support the food processing sector toward eco-friendly practices in the use and management of food resources over the entire value chain.
+The research associated with this theme aims to develop concrete solutions that support the food processing sector in adopting eco-friendly practices throughout the entire value chain.

-The work of our research teams is aimed at:
+The work of our research teams is focused on:

-- Finalizing innovative and eco-efficient processes for the transformation of food resources;
+- Developing innovative and eco-efficient processes for the transformation of food resources.

 - Developing decision-support tools to improve the environmental sustainability of food supply chains.